BlueBrain/nexus/src/main/paradox/docs/api/iam/iam-permissions-api.md

 Each permission is the basic unit to provide a way to limit applications' access to sensitive information.

-Any resources in the system might be protected using an **access token**, provided by the HTTP header `Authorization: Bearer {access_token}`.
-Visit @ref:[Authentication](./authentication.md) in order to learn more about how to retrieve an access token.
+Access to resources in the system depends on the access control list set for them.
+Depending on the access control list, a caller may need to prove its identity by means of an **access token** passed to the `Authorization` header (`Authorization: Bearer {token}`).
+Please visit @ref:[Authentication](./authentication.md) to learn more about how to retrieve an access token.

 ## Create permissions